AI21Labs/factor/README.md

 ```
 To have a Pytorch version specific to your CUDA, [install](https://pytorch.org/) your version before running the above command.

-## Evaluation

 ### List of Language Models

 In the paper, we give the results for the following models (replace `$MODEL_NAME` with one of those).
-See details below on how to apply this option.

 * GPT-2: `gpt2`, `gpt2-medium`, `gpt2-large`, `gpt2-xl`
 * GPT-Neo: `EleutherAI/gpt-neo-1.3B`, `EleutherAI/gpt-neo-2.7B`, `EleutherAI/gpt-j-6B`